platformsh/platformsh-docs/docs/src/guides/wordpress/redis.md

     redis: "rediscache:redis"
 ```

-The key (left side) is the name that will be exposed to the application in the `PLATFORM_RELATIONSHIPS` [variable](/development/variables.md).
-The right hand side is the name of the service we specified above (`rediscache`) and the endpoint (`redis`).
+The key (left side) is the name that is exposed to the application in the [`PLATFORM_RELATIONSHIPS` variable](../../development/variables/use-variables.md#use-platformsh-provided-variables).
+The right hand side is the name of the service you specified above (`rediscache`) and the endpoint (`redis`).
 If you named the service something different above, change `rediscache` to that.

 ### Add the Redis PHP extension